FablihaHossain/tahiya_click/README.md

 ![Scheme](application/static/site_images/Welcome_Page.png)

 **About Page:**
 The About Page features a little description of the application as well as images of myself and my cousin holding professional cameras.
-Therby, it emphasizes that the site is mostly utilized by the person behind the camera.
+Thereby, it emphasizes that the site is mostly utilized by the person behind the camera.
 ![Scheme](application/static/site_images/About_Page.png)

 **Login Page:**